diogro/expressionVariance-manuscript/main.md

 __Housekeeping genes__: Human housekeeping genes were identified as genes that are expressed with low variance in all 52 human cell and tissue types, assessed in over 10,000 samples [@Hounkpe2020-yq].
 We test for enrichment of housekeeping genes in the genes within the highest and lowest 5% of gene expression variance rank.
 We use the hypergeometric test to assess the significance of the enrichment.

 __Immediate early genes (IEGs):__ Human IEGs were curated from the literature in @Arner2015-be as genes that respond to experimental stimulation through up-regulation within the first 60 minutes of the experiment.
-We use the hypergeometric test to assess the significance of the enrichment.Immediate early genes (IEGs): Human IEGs were curated from the literature in  @Arner2015-be as genes that respond to experimental stimulation through up-regulation within the first 60 minutes of the experiment.
+We use the hypergeometric test to assess the significance of the enrichment.
+Immediate early genes (IEGs): Human IEGs were curated from the literature in  @Arner2015-be as genes that respond to experimental stimulation through up-regulation within the first 60 minutes of the experiment.
 We use the hypergeometric test to assess the significance of the enrichment.

 __Probability of being loss-of-function intolerant (pLI)__: Genes that are likely haploinsufficient (i.e., intolerant of heterozygous loss-of-function variants) were detected as those with fewer than expected protein-truncating variants (PTVs) in ExAC [@Lek2016-xw].
 We use genes with a pLI > 0.9 to test for the enrichment of loss-of-function intolerant genes in the genes exhibiting the highest and lowest 5% gene expression variance estimates.
 We use the hypergeometric test to assess the significance of the enrichment.